 If you’re employed, your monthly payment depends on how much money you earn, but most expats I know pay around $25 to $30 US per month for health care and they can see a specialist at any time for an additional NT$150.
 This includes your visit to the doctor and your medications.

 What are the hospitals like in terms of service, quality of care, emergency room protocols, etc?

-Hospitals in Taipei and New Taipei range from bad to good.
+Hospitals in Taipei and New Taipei range from good to bad.
 It depends on the hospital.

 I go to a private Buddhist hospital that is swanky compared to some of the older hospitals in Taipei.
 Each hospital I’ve been to is overcrowded.

 None of the doctors I’ve seen for AS are up-to-date on the latest research.
 I’ve yet to find an expert who actually knows what they are talking about with Fibromyalgia and ME, which means I must advocate for myself and be pushy at each appointment.